 Life Time Fitness is another luxury gym that’s also like an adult playground.
 It has rock-climbing walls, basketball courts, racquetball courts, outdoor swimming pools, and tennis courts.

-Life Time Fitness offers a variety of group classes, but the ones that are most similar to F45 are the Alpha Conditioning and Alpha Strength classes.
+Life Time Fitness offers a variety of group classes, but the ones most similar to F45 training are the Alpha Conditioning and Alpha Strength classes.
 These classes incorporate interval training with strength movements and endurance training.

-The Alpha Strength classes include barbell training as well, so they’re a good choice for anyone who enjoys F45 but misses heavy barbell work.
+The Alpha Strength classes include barbell functional training as well, so they’re a good choice for anyone who enjoys F45 training but misses heavy barbell work.

 Check out our complete review of Life Time Fitness.